 Custom Orthotics Essendon & Blackburn

-At Melbourne Podiatry Clinic we specialise in treating biomechanical issues of the foot and lower limb with custom-made, corrective orthotics.
+At Melbourne Podiatry Clinic we treat biomechanical issues of the foot and lower limb with custom-made, corrective orthotics.

 What are Orthotics?

 Orthotics are supportive and corrective devices designed to apply direct forces to certain aspects of the foot to improve postural stability, decrease certain tissue stresses and improve foot and lower limb function.
 They are made from many different materials depending on your activity levels and pathology.
 Our orthotics are specifically designed to fit discreetly inside your sports or dress shoe.

 The way the feet function has a direct influence on the rest of your body.
 If there is an issue with your foot mechanics it can contribute to many pathologies not only in the foot but throughout the rest of the body.
 Orthotics, when accurately prescribed and used, improve foot function and assist in correcting the mechanics of your foot to address issues with stability, pain, gait and movement.

 The structure and biomechanics of your feet and legs is unique.
 Therefore, acustom orthotic is often required to provide the appropriate level of support and correction to your foot and type of injury.
 Once we’ve conducted a detailed video gait analysis, we take a 3D scan of your foot to design an orthotic that is not only supportive but extremely comfortable and tailored to your individual requirements.
 Custom orthotics last around 3-4 years and can be designed specifically to fit in any style of shoe.

 Types of orthotics we offer:

 Orthotics designed specifically for running, walking or specific sports.
 Sports orthotics are designed to be more durable with a softer, full-length top cover to improve comfort and prevent blisters.
 These are suitable for shoes with a full-length removable inner sole such as a running shoe or football boot.